daniel-k-feinberg/ssh-positron/README.md

-# Docker container environment for SSH access via mapped folder
+# Positron SSH Env

-Container for connecting Positron via SSH and mapping local folder.
+Container for connecting Positron to a Docker container via SSH and mapping a local folder.

 ## SSH Access to Dev Container

 This project exposes an OpenSSH server inside the dev container so external tools (e.g. Positron / RStudio / other IDEs) can attach.

-### Summary

 -   Host machine exposes container port 22 at localhost:2222
 -   User inside container: `rstudio`